 Mark is the first gospel to be written.
 Writing for a community undergoing persecution he links Jesus identity to that of Isaiah’s Suffering Servant.
 The Son of Man, the title Mark uses for Jesus, physically takes on the suffering and sin of the world and in doing so enables God to bring about a new beginning.
 Mark establishes Jesus continuity with the prophetic and the messianic strands of the O.T.
 Jesus first appears in Mark as an adult man coming for baptism by John.
-John, for Mark roots Jesus in the OT prophecies for John the Baptist is the embodiment of Elijah, the forerunner who will announce the arrival of the Messiah.
+John the Baptist, because Mark roots Jesus in the OT prophecies is the embodiment of Elijah, the forerunner who will announce the arrival of the Messiah.

 An account of the genealogy of Jesus the Messiah, the son of David and son of Abraham.

-Luke is the internationalist propagandist of the New Testament.
+Luke is the internationalist of the New Testament.
 Luke’s audience is not primarily a Christian community, but the wider Roman and Greek world.
 He also provides a birth narrative more closely tied to Isaiah 7.
 Where the focus of Matthew is on Joseph as the conduit for transmitting Jesus’ Davidic heritage, Luke’s attention is on Mary, and his message is of Jesus as the healing reconciler of divisions and the herald of a vision of divine inclusion.

 If Matthew’s image of Jesus is a rebuke to newly forming Rabbinic Judaism after the fall of the temple in 70 AD, Luke’s image of Jesus is that of healer and reconciler, champion of the downtrodden.
 His image is tailored to a wider Roman and Greek readership with the intent of presenting Jesus and Christianity as not threat.

 Both Matthew and Luke use the title Son of God in its historical Jewish sense – meaning one chosen by God.
 We have to wait for John to give its characteristically Christian meaning of God the Son.